bengruher/Activity-Recognition-from-Accelerometer-Data/README.md

 # Activity-Recognition-from-Accelerometer-Data

+Author: Ben Gruher
 Machine learning task to predict participant's activity given data produced by an accelerometer worn on their chest.

 **Background:**